The neonatal intensive care unit (NICU): what is it?

 - cover or shield your baby’s eyes so that being on the treatment table is less stressful

-After ‘cares’, the nurse will watch your baby again to see how the handling has affected them, and whether they need extra help to resettle – for example, by being put in a different position.
+After ‘cares’, the nurse will watch your baby again to see how the handling has affected them and whether they need extra help to resettle – for example, by being put in a different position.

 Nurses will also change the environment to make sure your baby is comfortable.
-This might mean making sure your baby’s bed isn’t near noisy taps or sinks, cutting out telephone and radio noise, or using a water, gel or ripple mattress.
+This might mean making sure your baby’s bed isn’t near noisy taps or sinks, cutting out phone and radio noise, or using a water, gel or ripple mattress.

 Your family and the NICU

 Hospitals try to make the NICU family friendly.
-Different hospitals will do things a bit differently, but your hospital will have a policy to make sure that your family is looked after while your baby is in the NICU.
+Different hospitals will do things differently, but your hospital will have a policy to make sure that your family is looked after while your baby is in the NICU.
 You can ask for a copy of the hospital’s policy.

 Family-centred care in the NICU is considered the best approach to care.
 It’s about treating you and your family with respect and working as a team with you to make decisions about your baby’s care and treatment in the NICU.